Storm King: ‘Glad to be part of conversation’

 Besides Lin, the participating artists and collectives are David Brooks, Dear Climate, Mark Dion, Ellie Ga, Justin Brice Guariglia, Allison Janae Hamilton, Jenny Kendler, Mary Mattingly, Mike Nelson, Steve Rowell, Gabriela Salazar, Tavares Strachan, Meg Webster and Hara Woltz.

 See stormking.org for workshops, activities and lectures during the exhibit.
 The Storm King Art Center is located at 1 Museum Road in New Windsor.
 Its hours through Sept.
 1 are 10 a.m. to 5:30 p.m. from Wednesday to Sunday, and until 8 p.m. on Friday and Saturday.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.